bji/txingest-receiver/README.md

 # the log lines - common fields

-Every log line is of the form:
+Log line are generally of the form:

 ```<TIMESTAMP> <VERB> <PEER> <DETAILS>...```